The Path to Proton Structure at One-Percent Accuracy: Deliverables, summary and outlook

 \subsection{Summary and outlook}

 The NNPDF4.0 set presented here is characterized by the feature of exhibiting a remarkable precision, with PDF uncertainties of order of 1\% in a wide kinematic region for several PDF combinations.
-This is mostly a consequence of having used in its determination a very efficient methodology.
+This is mostly a consequence of having used in its determination a machine learned methodology, that combines a significantly more general and flexible parametrization with a very efficient minimization.

 The general features of the underlying dataset support the reliability of these small uncertainties.
 Specifically, the determination is now dominated by collider data, which are generally more reliable than older fixed-target data: indeed, DIS-only and no-LHC PDFs now differ substantially from the global fit, and HERA data are no longer needed in order to fix the small-$x$ behavior of PDFs.
-Furthermore, there is generally good or excellent compatibility between all the disparate pieces of information that enter the global PDF determination, also thanks to the dataset selection procedure that has been applied, as discussed in Sect.~\ref{sec:dataselection}.
-This is demonstrated explicitly by the inspection of alternative PDF determinations in which individual data or sets of data are removed, see Sect.~\ref{sec:dataset}.
-Finally, the PDF fit is clearly overconstrained: for instance, the $\bar{d}/\bar{u}$ ratio, that is in principle constrained by the SeaQuest data, is actually predicted with almost unchanged precision by a fit in which this data are not used, and the same is true for the charm PDF and the EMC structure function data, or for strangeness and the NOMAD neutrino DIS data, or for the gluon and HERA DIS jet data.
+Furthermore, there is generally good or excellent compatibility between all the disparate pieces of information that enter the global PDF determination, also thanks to the dataset selection procedure that has been applied, as discussed in Sect.~\ref{sec:dataselection}, with most of all data leading to mutually consistent constraints on PDF.
+This is supported by the inspection of alternative PDF determinations in which individual data or sets of data are removed, see Sect.~\ref{sec:dataset}.
+Finally, the PDF fit includes many datasets that provide mutually consistent constraints on the same PDF.
+For instance, the $\bar{d}/\bar{u}$ ratio, that is in principle constrained by the SeaQuest data, is actually predicted with almost unchanged precision by a fit in which this data are not used, and the same is true for the charm PDF and the EMC structure function data, or for strangeness and the NOMAD neutrino DIS data, or for the gluon and HERA DIS jet data.

-The excellent control on the individual PDF flavors achieved in the NNPDF4.0 determination suggests that it would be interesting to carry out a detailed assessment of the non-perturbative structure of the proton, specifically by comparing to models of proton structure and lattice QCD calculations for quantities such as the $\bar{d}/\bar{u}$ and $d/u$ ratios in the large $x$ regions, the strangeness content, and intrinsic charm.
+The excellent control on the individual PDF flavors achieved in the NNPDF4.0 determination suggests that it would be interesting to carry out a detailed assessment of the non-perturbative structure of the proton, specifically by comparing to models of proton structure and lattice QCD calculations for quantities such as the $\bar{d}/\bar{u}$ and $d/u$ ratios in the large $x$ region, the strangeness content, and intrinsic charm.
 This analysis will be presented in a dedicated publication~\cite{ICpaper}.

 In terms of methodology, the reliability of results for PDF uncertainties is backed up by extensive closure testing and future testing, see Sect.~\ref{sec:closure}, and by the stability upon the methodological variations considered in Sect.~\ref{sec:tests}, specifically the lack of dependence on the choice of fitting basis, which is a highly nontrivial check that we performed here for the first time.